Alexander-Barth/HF-radar-assim-exercise/README.md

 Required software:

 * Julia available from https://julialang.org/downloads/.
-The exercise is tested with the version 0.6 of Julia on Linux.
+The exercise is tested with the version 0.6 of Julia (on Linux).
 * The version control tool git.
 Under Debian/Ubuntu this can be done by the following programs

 ```bash